-- (e) to acquire a more coherent knowledge of the life and teaching of Jesus; - (f) to understand the structure of the Bible and obtain a basic knowledge of its key personalities and stories; - (g) to explore the nature of Christian worship and the use of signs and symbols in expressing religious feelings and beliefs; - (h) to become familiar with different ways of communicating and interpreting religious experience; - to become aware of the importance of the spiritual dimension in their own experience and in the experiences of other individuals and communities; - (j) to acquire a basic understanding of the place of religion in the world and its relevance to personal, social and moral issues.
+a) to acquire a more coherent knowledge of the life and teaching of Jesus.

+- b) to understand the structure of the Bible and obtain a basic knowledge of its key personalities and stories. - c) to explore the nature of Christian worship and the use of signs and symbols in expressing religious feelings and beliefs. - d) to become familiar with different ways of communicating and interpreting religious experience. - e) to become aware of the importance of the spiritual dimension in their own experience and in the experiences of other individuals and communities. - f) to acquire a basic understanding of the place of religion in the world and its relevance to personal, social and moral issues.